fcdoc/doc/en/flashduty/conf/alert_routings.md

     A corresponding incident will be generated for each collaboration space.
 It is recommended to select multiple collaboration spaces in the same rule.

-|+| Cannot receive alerts after configuring routing rules?
+|+| No alerts received after configuring routing rules?

     Please confirm if the reported alert events can match the configured routing rules.
 It is recommended to configure a default fallback route to receive unmatched alert events.

-|+| Will the default route be matched when Stop is selected for routing rule flow control?
+|+| Will the default route be matched when the routing rule flow control is set to stop?

-    Yes, it will match.
+    The default route will still match.
 The default route is a fallback route and is not subject to process control restrictions.